-#4 Updated by Richard "Cylus" Palmer about 4 years ago
+#4 Updated by Richard "Cylus" Palmer over 4 years ago

 I've been downloading the source code for almost four days, and it still hasn't finished.
 I'll continue downloading, but if there is any way to compile this component without downloading the source code to all the unrelated components, it would really speed this up.

-#7 Updated by Richard "Cylus" Palmer about 4 years ago
+#7 Updated by Richard "Cylus" Palmer over 4 years ago

 - Status changed from New to Closed

 - % Done changed from 0 to 100